ED(1) User Commands ED(1)

 allow the input of text.
 This text is placed in the appropriate place

 collected.
-Leave input mode by typing a period (.) at the beginning
+Leave input mode by typing a period (

 of a line, followed immediately by a carriage return.